A Message from the Chair of the English Department

-We offer comprehensive, flexible and rigorous courses of study to our undergraduate majors and minors, and to our undergraduate honors students and our Master’s students, and in the fall of 2017 we will be launching an exciting new Minor in Creative Writing.
+We offer comprehensive, flexible and rigorous courses of study to our undergraduate majors and minors, and to our undergraduate honors students and our Master’s students, and in the fall of 2017 we launched an exciting new Minor in Creative Writing.
 We are also home to the University Writing Program, which oversees all first-year writing courses for students on the main campus, courses introducing writing in all majors, and the University Writing Center.

 Elsewhere on this website you will find specific information about what our alumni, graduate and undergraduate, have gone on to do professionally with the education and training they pursued with us; we are very proud that their paths include teaching at all levels, including as scholar-teachers at the college and university level, writing as professional journalists in all media, publishing (and winning prizes) as writers of fiction, drama, poetry, as well as for film, television, radio and the web, pursuing professional opportunities in all other areas of publishing, as well as in other professions like law, medicine and business.
 And, as the Statement of Principles on our homepage confirms, we take equal pride in instilling in our students a core commitment to work for the common good, and a conviction in the equal dignity and worth of each human being, which should be the hallmark of a humanities education, especially at an institution enlivened by its Jesuit and Catholic heritage.

-In addition to our excellent faculty and curricular offerings, the Georgetown English Department currently enjoys productive partnerships with Cinema Journal, the Shakespeare Association of America, the Lannan Center for Poetics and Social Practice, and the Caine Prize for African Writing, and many of our colleagues enjoy participating as affiliate faculty in the work of a variety of partner units at Georgetown, including the new Department of African American Studies, and the Programs in American Studies, Women’s and Gender Studies, Film and Media Studies, Catholic Studies, Medieval Studies, Justice and Peace Studies, Disability Studies and Journalism.
+In addition to our excellent faculty and curricular offerings, the Georgetown English Department currently enjoys productive partnerships with Cinema Journal, the Lannan Center for Poetics and Social Practice, and the Caine Prize for African Writing, and many of our colleagues enjoy participating as affiliate faculty in the work of a variety of partner units at Georgetown, including the new Department of African American Studies, and the Programs in American Studies, Women’s and Gender Studies, Film and Media Studies, Catholic Studies, Medieval Studies, Justice and Peace Studies, Disability Studies and Journalism.
 And, as part of our commitment to social justice in the community and on campus, we are the long-time home of the Sursum Corda youth literacy tutoring project, as well as a long-time partner of Georgetown’s Center for Social Justice and Community Scholars Program.

 Unfortunately this greeting cannot list all of the additional ways that our department supports the work of our students and the life of our campus, but none of it would be possible without the support we receive in turn from our top-notch professional office staff, who are always available during hours of operation to make sure that everything we do runs smoothly and reliably.